victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 But what if that `null` is really a valid value?
 For example, imagine our Customer might have a `null` Member Card, meaning that she didn’t yet create or maybe she didn’t want to sign up for a member card.

-## Getters returning `Optional<>`
+## Getters returning Optional
-> **Best-practice**: Since Java 8, whenever a function needs to return `null`, it should declare to return `Optional<>` instead
+> **Best-practice**: Since Java 8, whenever a function needs to return `null`, it should declare to return `Optional` instead

-Developers rapidly adopted this practice for functions computing value or fetching remote data.
-Unfortunately, that left the main source of nulls untouched: our entity model:
+Developers rapidly adopted this practice for functions computing a value or fetching remote data.
+Unfortunately, that didn't helped with the main source of our NPEs: our entity model.

 > A getter for a field which may be `null` should return `Optional`.

 Assuming we're talking about an Entity mapped to a relational database, then if you didn't enforce `NOT NULL` on the corresponding column, the getter for that field should return `Optional`.
-For non-persistent data objects or NoSQL datastores that don't offer `null` protection, the previous section might provide ideas on how enforce null-checks programmatically in the entity code.
+For non-persistent data objects or NoSQL datastores that don't offer `null` protection, the previous section provides ideas on how enforce null-checks programmatically in the entity code.

 This change might seem frightening at first because we’re touching the 'sacred' getter we are all so familiar with.
 And yes, changing a getter in a large codebase may impact up to dozens of places.
 To ease the transition, you could use the following sequence of steps: